Secretmapper/Riyu/README.md

 1. Fork/Clone the repo
 2. Run `npm intall` or `yarn install` to install dependencies
-3. Run `npm start`/`yarn`.
+3. Run `npm start`/`yarn start`.
 This will start a watch server that automatically live reloads as you make edits!

 You can also run `yarn build` to build your files without starting the livereload server.